"Our in-office assistant resigned recently, and we desperately need support.”

 Your current turnover could be your opportunity to end the costly and frustrating revolving door of executive assistants.

 That’s because the combination of technology and growing comfort with remote work means that you can hire remote executive assistants from anywhere in the world.
-And with managed virtual assistant services, you get a team of managers, dedicated assistants, and trained backups, so you never go a day without support, and you never start over.
+With managed virtual assistant services, you get a team of managers, dedicated assistants, and trained backups, ensuring you never go a day without support and never have to start over.

 Managed virtual assistant service providers hire, train, supervise, and provide career opportunities for virtual assistants in regions of the world where opportunities for meaningful work are scarce.
 The managed part of the service is what makes it a permanent solution.
-In addition to placing a dedicated assistant that works with you like any employee service provider:
+In addition to placing a dedicated assistant who works with you, like any employee service provider:

 Learn more about what a managed virtual assistant can do here.